BilalHaider20/CurrencyConverter/README.md

 ## License

-This project is licensed under the [MIT License](https://github.com/Abdulmehad/CurrencyExchangerInReact/blob/main/LICENSE).
+This project is licensed under the [MIT License](https://github.com/BilalHaider20/CurrencyConverter/blob/main/LICENSE).

 ## Contact

-For any inquiries or questions, feel free to reach out to the project owner, Abdulmehad, at abdulmehad@gmail.com.
+For any inquiries or questions, feel free to reach out to the project owner, Abdulmehad, at haiderbilal306@gmail.com.

-## Acknowledgments

-- This project was inspired by the need for a simple and efficient currency conversion application.
-- Thanks to the Vite, React, and the community for providing the tools and resources to build this project.
 \